 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 NSC 109555 ditosylate

-Selective, reversible, ATP-competitive Chk2 inhibitor (IC50 = 0.2 μM) that displays no effect on a range of other kinases including Chk1 (IC50 > 10 μM).
+NSC 109555 ditosylate is a selective, reversible, ATP-competitive Chk2 inhibitor (IC50 = 0.2 μM) that displays no effect on a range of other kinases including Chk1 (IC50 > 10 μM).
 Inhibits histone H1 phosphorylation (IC50 = 0.24 μM) and attenuates mitochondrial ATP synthesis.
 Exhibits antiproliferative activity in a number of leukemias in vivo.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for NSC 109555 ditosylate

 The following data is based on the product molecular weight 752.86.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.